 EYFS Impact

 The impact of our EYFS curriculum is reflected in having happy, confident and motivated children transitioning into Year 1.
-During their time in EYFS the children become independent, resilient, enthusiastic learners ready to take on the new challenges of school and life.
+During their time in the EYFS, children will become independent, resilient, enthusiastic learners ready to take on the new challenges of school and life.
 Their individuality is valued and the unique child has every opportunity to achieve, based upon their own personal strengths, interest and core values whilst learning in EYFS, and in the future.

 From different starting points, children progressing from their first year in preschool to transitioning into Year 1 will make good progress academically, emotionally, creatively, socially and physically.
 Knowledge, understanding and skills will be promoted and eventually mastered to ensure children are ready and fully prepared to begin learning the National Curriculum programme of study in Year 1.